isabellapaige03/Election_Analysis/README.md

 ![This is an image]()<img width="347" alt="percentage of votes" src="https://user-images.githubusercontent.com/106712521/176578976-ce319967-4d37-4065-924a-0179da889dfb.png">

 • The county with the largest number of votes was Denver with 306,055 votes.
-To find the county with the largest turn out I started by tracking largest county and county voter turnout.
+To find the county with the largest turnout I started by tracking largest county and county voter turnout.